gdomorski/FantasyBasketballApp/README.md

 -- AngularJS is used to sort through players
 <br />
--- Add Player feature added with javascript
+-- Add Player feature made with javascript
 <br />
 -- Video Embedded
 <br />